-Hispanic White communities, which predisposes them to greater risk of complications and mortality should they contract COVID-19.
+(q) Communities of color experience higher rates of chronic disease and disabilities, such as diabetes, hypertension, and asthma, than non-Hispanic White communities, which predisposes them to greater risk of complications and mortality should they contract COVID-19.

 - (h) Such communities are made even more vulnerable to the uncertainty of the preparation, response, and events surrounding the pandemic public health crisis, COVID-19.
-For instance, in the recent past, multiple epidemiologic studies and reviews have reported higher rates of hospitalization due to the 2009 H1N1 pandemic among the poor, individuals with disabilities and preexisting conditions, those living in impoverished neighborhoods, and individuals of color and ethnic backgrounds in the United States.
-These findings highlight the urgency to adapt the COVID-19 response to monitor and act on these inequities via data collection and research by race and ethnicity. - (i) Research experts recognize that there are underlying differences in illness and death when each of these factors are examined through socioeconomic and racial or ethnic lenses.
-These socially determinant factors of health accelerate disease and degradation. - (j) Without clear understanding of how COVID-19 impacts marginalized racial and ethnic communities, there will be exacerbated risk of endangering the most historically vulnerable of our nation. - (k) The consequences of misunderstanding the racial and ethnic impact COVID-19 extends beyond communities of color such that it would impact all. - (1) Race and ethnicity are valuable research and practice variables 24 when used and interpreted appropriately.
-Health data collected on patients by race and ethnicity will boost and more efficiently direct resources and inform risk communication development in languages and at appropriate health literacy levels, which resonate with historically vulnerable communities of color. - (m) The dearth of racially and ethnically disaggregated data reflecting the health of communities of color underlies the challenges of a fully informed public health response. - (n) Without collecting race and ethnicity data associated with COVIDtesting, hospitalizations, morbidities, and mortalities, as well as publicly disclosing it, communities of color will remain at greater risk of disease and death. - § 3.
+For instance, in the recent past, multiple epidemiologic studies and reviews have reported higher rates of hospitalization due to the 2009 H1N1 pandemic among the poor, individuals with disabilities and preexisting conditions, those living in impoverished neighborhoods, and individuals of color and ethnic backgrounds in These findings highlight the urgency to adapt the the United States.
+COVID-19 response to monitor and act on these inequities via data collection and research by race and ethnicity. - (i) Research experts recognize that there are underlying differences in illness and death when each of these factors are examined through socioeconomic and racial or ethnic lenses.
+These socially determinant factors of health accelerate disease and degradation. - (j) Without clear understanding of how COVID-19 impacts marginalized racial and ethnic communities, there will be exacerbated risk of endangering the most historically vulnerable of our nation. - (k) The consequences of misunderstanding the racial and ethnic impact of COVID-19 extends beyond communities of color such that it would impact all. - (1) Race and ethnicity are valuable research and practice variables when used and interpreted appropriately.
+Health data collected on patients by race and ethnicity will boost and more efficiently direct and inform risk communication development in critical resources languages and at appropriate health literacy levels, which resonate with historically vulnerable communities of color. - 31 (m) The dearth of racially and ethnically disaggregated data reflect-32 ing the health of communities of color underlies the challenges of a 33 fully informed public health response. - (n) Without collecting race and ethnicity data associated with COVID-19 testing, hospitalizations, morbidities, and mortalities, as well as publicly disclosing it, communities of color will remain at greater risk of disease and death. - § 3.
 Emergency funding for state data collection on the racial, ethnic, and other demographic disparities of COVID-19.
 Funding shall be appropriated from the general fund to conduct or support data collection on the racial, ethnic, and other demographic implications of COVID-19 in New York state, including support to assist in the capacity building for state and local public health departments to collect and transmit racial, ethnic, and other demographic data to the relevant state department of health agencies. - § 4.
 COVID-19 data collection and disclosure. (a) Data collection.
-The commissioner of health, shall make publicly available on the department's website of the data collected across all surveillance systems relating to COVID-19, disaggregated by race, ethnicity, sex, age, primary language, socioeconomic status, disability status, and county, including the following: - (1) data related to all COVID-19 testing, including the number of individuals tested and the number of tests that were positive; - (2) data related to treatment for COVID-19, including hospitalizations and intensive care unit admissions; and - (3) data related to COVID-19 outcomes, including total fatalities and 55 case fatality rates, expressed as the proportion of individuals who were infected with COVID-19 and died from the virus.
+The commissioner of health, shall make publicly available on the department's website of the data collected across all surveillance systems relating to COVID-19, disaggregated by race, ethnicity, sex, age, primary language, socioeconomic status, disability status, and county, including the following: - (1) data related to all COVID-19 testing, including the number of individuals tested and the number of tests that were positive; - (2) data related to treatment for COVID-19, including hospitalizations 55 and intensive care unit admissions; and